sveltia/sveltia-cms/README.md

 | Map | Not yet supported. |
 | Markdown | Editor components, including built-in `image` and `code-block` as well as custom components, are not yet supported. |

-If we have missed any other features, let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues).
+Missing other features?
+Let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues/new).

 ### Features not to be implemented

 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
-- The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported due to performance limitations.
+- **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** due to performance limitations.
 We may implement a performant Git Gateway alternative in the future.
 - The Netlify Identity Widget will not be supported, as it’s not useful without Git Gateway.
 We may be able to support it in the future if/when a Git Gateway alternative is created.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.
 - Sveltia CMS has dropped the support for the deprecated Date widget following Decap CMS 3.0.
 Use the DateTime widget instead.